Covid-19: What NZ flu data is revealing about coronavirus

-Piggy-backing a major flu survey has been giving modellers a nifty insight into New Zealand's Covid-19 rates – and all without relying on test results.
+Piggy-backing a major flu survey has been giving modellers a nifty insight into our Covid-19 rates – and all without relying on test results.

-A year before the pandemic's outbreak, New Zealand joined a handful of countries taking part in FluTracking: a weekly survey in which tens of thousands of Kiwis now self-report any influenza-like symptoms.
+In a new study, Kiwi researchers have outlined how they used weekly data from the Flutracking survey to get a fresh perspective on Covid-19 in New Zealand, where another 1103 new cases and 11 virus-linked deaths have been reported today.

-For Dr Emily Harvey and her University of Auckland colleagues, it offered a rich vein of data to mine.
+For Dr Emily Harvey and her University of Auckland colleagues, the internationally-run survey, in which tens of thousands of Kiwis now self-report any influenza-like symptoms, offered a rich vein of data to mine.

 Over the nearly two years where our elimination measures wiped out flu here, it provided a useful way to measure possible coronavirus cases against the number of PCR tests being carried out.